rumpl/devoxx-docker/docs/01-intro.md

 - Network configuration
 - Volume management

-This that we _will not_ cover:
+Things that we _will not_ cover:

 - Downloading an image from Docker hub, the code for this is provided for you
 - Using overlayfs, if you manage to finish all the exercises before the 3h mark this would be a nice next step.

-If all goes well, at the end of this workshop you will be able to run an alpine container downloaded from Docker hub
+If all goes well, at the end of this workshop you will be able to run an alpine (or any other) container downloaded from Docker hub.

+Here is a sneak peak of how this would look like:

 ```console
 vscode ➜ /workspaces/devoxx-docker (main) $ sudo ./bin/devoxx-container run alpine /bin/sh